 5 Common Naturalization Interview Questions

 “Naturalization” is the process of becoming a U.S. citizen.
-One of the most important parts of that process is the interview before an immigration officer.
+One of the most important parts of that process is the interview before an immigration officer, where USCIS interview questions for citizenship are asked.
 In this article, we are going to discuss five of the top questions that typically are asked during a naturalization interview.

 We are Ashoori Law, led by Michael Ashoori, a U.S. immigration lawyer based in Los Angeles, California.
 At our law firm we work with clients from all over the world, and we regularly post articles and videos to make sure that you are up to date with the latest immigration news.
 If, after reading this article, you have more questions, then we invite you to contact us at Ashoori Law.
 Feel free to call us at +1-818-741-1117 or you may schedule a free consultation by clicking this link.